 Just start writing.

-Today you’re just writing whatever random, seemingly unconnected thoughts come to mind.
+Today, you’re just writing whatever random, seemingly unconnected thoughts come to mind.
 Tomorrow?
 That’s unwritten.
-Some of the best content has started with total crap.
-Because when you allow yourself to create in a mindset where you otherwise wouldn’t, thoughts and ideas are freed that would otherwise be trapped forever.
+Some of the best content has started with horrible writing.
+Because when you allow yourself to create in a mindset where you otherwise wouldn’t, new thoughts and ideas are discovered that never would have come to light otherwise.

-Today and for the coming weeks, give yourself the gift of writing crap.
+Today, give yourself the gift of writing badly.

-How have you broken free from a mind full of clutter?
+How have you broken free of a mind full of clutter?
 Inspire others by sharing your best tips in the comments.